 A structure that requires a general resource (wood, stone, etc) may use any resource of your choice of that type.
+Crafted structures are made from commons, Well Crafted from Uncommons, and Master Crafted from rares.

 Improvement Cost

+Bridge 2 Wood and 2 Stone

+Farm 2 Wood and 1 Stone and 1 Ore

+Fortress 2 Wood and 2 Stone and 2 Ore

+Garden 2 Wood and 2 Stone

+Hunting Lodge 3 Wood and 1 Stone

 Lumber Mill 2 Wood and 2 Stone

+Mine 3 Wood and 1 Stone

 Quarry 3 Wood and 1 Stone

-Mine 3 Wood and 1 Stone
+Road 1 Wood and 1 Stone

-Farm 2 Wood and 1 Stone and 1 Ore
+Shipyard 2 Stone and 2 Wood and 2 Ore

 Smithy 2 Wood and 2 Stone and 1 Ore

+Stable 1 Wood and 1 Stone and 1 Flora

-Fortress 2 Wood and 2 Stone and 2 Ore
+Transport 2 Wood and 1 Ore and 1 Horse

 Watchtower 2 Wood

-Road 1 Wood and 1 Stone

-Trading House 2 Wood and 2 Stone

-Bridge 2 Wood and 2 Stone

-Transport 2 Wood and 1 Ore and 1 Horse

-Stable 1 Wood and 1 Stone and 1 Flora

-Shipyard 2 Stone and 2 Wood and 2 Ore